midlantica/LovelyBunchOfCoconuts/content/quotes/never-doubt-that-a-small-group-of-thoughtful-citizens.md

 ---
-title: "Never doubt that a small group of thoughtful citizens"
+title: 'Never doubt that a small group of thoughtful citizens'
 ---

 ## "Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has."